chef/chef-web-docs/content/community_contributions.md

 * include a copy of the license in any redistribution you may make that includes Chef software;
 * provide clear attribution to Chef for any distributions that include Chef software; attribution can be done in the NOTICE file for an application, by adding yourself as an author/copyright holder to the HEADER for an individual file, and by placing text in a header file saying that new work is based on previous work
-* reuse work as long as the licensing terms of the reused work remains unchanged (i.e. The Apache License Version 2 also applies to the reused work)
+* reuse work as long as the licensing terms of the reused work remains unchanged (that is, the Apache License Version 2 also applies to the reused work)

 It does not require you to: